 - Be mindful of your belongings.
 There are pickpockets around and you don’t want to put yourself in the situations that ruin your traveling days.

 2. Immerse yourself in the holy Thien Hau temple

 If you visit Binh Tay market or once you get to Cholon area, please don’t skip Thien Hau temple.
 This place is just 10 minutes to walk away.
 Although it’s not the only temple that worships Thien Hau goddess, the one in Nguyen Trai is the most beautiful.
 You will love to see the ceramics details and interesting structures.

 Located in Nguyen Trai, a busy main street of District 5, entering the temple then all the hustle and bustle seems far away.
 That quietness creates a holy atmosphere and brings you a peaceful mind, which I love the most.
 Don’t forget to look at the ceramics details that capture the daily lives of this Chinese Vietnamese community.
 Some of them are about the legends that only appear in the imagination and the movies.

 Smoke to the sky brings wish to the Goddess

-Spriral incense: usd $25 ~ 30,000 vnd to get one.
+- Spriral incense: usd $25 ~ 30,000 vnd to get one.
 Write down your name and the names of those you want the Goddess to bring luck to.
-Write as specific as possible as there are many people on earth with the same name, make sure the Goddess Thien Hau know who you are.
-Write down your Facebook or Instagram, for example!
+Write as specific as possible as there are many people on earth with the same name, make sure the Goddess Thien Hau knows who you are.
+But please don’t provide your Facebook!
 (It’s a joke)